scan2030/scan2030-WP-3_TRD_ESK_CEA/README.md

 This repository contains the analytical code used for the cost-effectiveness analysis presented in the manuscript:

-"Cost-effectiveness of Esketamine versus Alternative Treatment Strategies for Treatment-resistant Depression in Hong Kong: A Multi-armed Modelling Study"
+"Cost-effectiveness of Esketamine versus Alternative Treatment Strategies for Treatment-resistant Depression in Hong Kong: A Multi-armed Modelling Study" by Yifan Li et al.

 ---